compsb-unimi/sas-tutorial/arrayfire.md

-# Compiling PLUMED with ARRAYFIRE support
+# Installing PLUMED2 with ARRAYFIRE support
 The purpose of this tutorial is to guide the user step by step through the process of compiling PLUMED with ARRAYFIRE, an open-source library that supports a wide range of hardware accelerators for parallel computing.

 In this specific case, the library is used to take advantage of CUDA-based GPUs to speed up the SAS calculation (ATOMISTIC / MARTINI / PARAMETERS / ONEBEAD representations).
 Furthermore, in order to show a limit case, the installation will be performed on Leonardo, an HPC hosted by CINECA and managed by the SLURM scheduler.